How do I transfer equity in a second or additional property?

-A Transfer of Equity occurs when an existing owner of a property either adds or removes one or more people to the title (ownership) of the property.
-This can occur for a number of reasons such as when a couple get married or separate.
+A transfer of equity occurs when an existing owner of a property either adds or removes one or more people to the title (ownership) of the property.
+This can occur for a number of reasons, for example when a couple gets married or separates.

-The process of transferring equity on a second home is essentially the same as a primary residence - with a few key differences:
+The process of transferring equity on a second home (e.g. a buy-to-let or holiday let) is essentially the same as the process for a primary residence - with a few key differences:

-Transferring equity in a property from 1 person to another, follows the same process as with a primary residence.
+Transferring equity in a second property follows a similar process to transferring equity in a primary residence.

 A conveyancing solicitor will draw up a 'Deed of Transfer’ for all parties to sign.

 If there is a mortgage, the solicitor will represent the lender’s interests and ensure that the new owner meets the lender's lending criteria.